ipshitag/learning-journey/everyday-learning.md

 # Everyday Learning

+## 2025-04-17
+- **Astronomy & the Ancient Cosmos 🌌** – In ancient times, astronomy was deeply tied to philosophy and religion.
+Babylonian astronomers tracked celestial movements for calendars, while the Greeks like Ptolemy supported geocentrism—the Earth at the center.
+Over time, thinkers like Copernicus and Galileo redefined our place in the universe.
+- **John Wilkes Booth 🔫** – A famous American stage actor who assassinated President Abraham Lincoln at Ford’s Theatre in 1865.
+Booth was a Confederate sympathizer who believed Lincoln’s death would revive the South’s cause.
+He fled the scene and was killed 12 days later in a standoff.
+- **Taxation in the Past 💰** – In ancient civilizations, taxes weren’t always monetary.
+Egyptians paid in grain, and the Inca used a labor tax called *mit’a*.
+In medieval Europe, peasants gave a portion of their produce to lords.
+Taxes evolved from barter-like systems to formal institutions over time.

+## 2025-04-16
+- **Plato’s Perfect World 🌿** – Plato believed the world we perceive is just a shadow of the *real* world—one of perfect Forms or Ideas.
+His allegory of the cave described how most people live in ignorance, seeing only illusions, unless they pursue knowledge and truth.
+- **Aristotle’s Cosmos & Elements 🔥🌍** – Unlike Plato, Aristotle focused on the observable world.
+He believed in four earthly elements (earth, water, air, fire) and a fifth heavenly one (aether).
+He also saw the universe as geocentric with heavenly spheres rotating in harmony.
+- **Raphael & The School of Athens 🎨** – Raphael’s Renaissance masterpiece, *The School of Athens*, brings together the great minds of philosophy and science in one imaginary setting.
+Plato and Aristotle take center stage, with other figures like Socrates, Pythagoras, and even Raphael himself included.

+## 2025-04-15
+- **Lunar vs Solar Calendars 📅** – Ancient cultures used the moon or the sun to measure time.
+The Islamic calendar is purely lunar, making its months shorter, while the Gregorian calendar is solar, based on Earth’s revolution around the sun.
+Some, like the Hebrew calendar, mix both systems.
+- **The Ptolemaic System 🔭** – Claudius Ptolemy proposed a geocentric model of the universe in the 2nd century CE.
+His ideas dominated for 1,400 years until Copernicus' heliocentric theory challenged it in the 16th century.
+- **Roman Tax Collectors (Publicani) 🏛️** – In Ancient Rome, tax collection was outsourced to private individuals called *publicani*.
+They often overcharged to pocket the difference.
+Tax farming was controversial and sometimes brutal.

+## 2025-04-14
+- **Zodiac Origins ✨** – The zodiac has Babylonian roots, where astrologers divided the sky into 12 parts to track the moon’s path.
+This system spread to the Greeks and Romans, evolving into the horoscope traditions many know today.
+- **Aristotle vs Plato: Ethics Edition ⚖️** – While Plato focused on the ideal and abstract Good, Aristotle was more practical.
+He believed virtue lies in finding balance—the “Golden Mean”—and that ethical living comes from habit and reason.
+- **Renaissance Taxes 🎭💸** – During the Renaissance, city-states like Florence imposed taxes on income, land, and even luxury items.
+These funds supported public works, art commissions, and war efforts.
+Artists sometimes received tax exemptions in return for their contributions.

+## 2025-04-13
+- **Celestial Spheres 🌠** – Ancient philosophers like Eudoxus and Aristotle believed the stars and planets were embedded in crystal spheres that rotated around the Earth.
+This idea lasted well into the medieval period.
+- **Plato’s Astronomy 📚🌟** – Plato encouraged mathematical models to explain the heavens, urging astronomers to “save the appearances” with orderly, circular motion.
+This shaped astronomy for centuries.
+- **Medieval Taxation 🏰** – In feudal Europe, taxes were often paid in kind (like grain or livestock).
+Kings and lords levied scutage (money paid instead of military service), tithes (church taxes), and tallage (a tax on peasants).

 ## 2025-04-12
 - **The Schuyler Sisters 🎭** – Angelica, Eliza, and Peggy were real-life sisters from a wealthy and influential family in Revolutionary-era New York.
 Popularized by the musical *Hamilton*, Angelica was a witty intellectual, Eliza co-founded the first private orphanage in New York, and Peggy... well, she mostly avoided the spotlight!
 - **Brontë Sisters & Gothic Genius 🖋️** – Charlotte (*Jane Eyre*), Emily (*Wuthering Heights*), and Anne (*The Tenant of Wildfell Hall*) Brontë were 19th-century literary legends.
 They originally published under male pseudonyms (Currer, Ellis, and Acton Bell) to ensure their work was taken seriously.